 Salads are a big part of my weekly menu and I’m not talking about little itty – bitty side salads.
 No I am talking about Big Beautiful Salads – BBS for short!
+It’s also delicious on Chopped Salads.
 Thankfully hubby Tom also likes these salads and we can make a meal out of them.
 Like most people we enjoy a creamy salad dressing with all those lovely greens and vegetables.
 With a little experimentation I came up with a creamy delicious no oil balsamic dressing that works well with so many different types of salads.
 You are going to love this one!

-- 1 box or can of cannellini beans no salt added, rinsed and drained
+- 1 box or can of cannellini beans no salt added rinsed and drained either a 13.4 oz box or 15.5 ounce can

 - 1/2 cup balsamic vinegar *